mak-rram/Hardware-Implementation-of-AES/README.md

 # Hardware-Implementation-of-AES
-High Speed and Low Power Implementation in Verilog
+High Speed and Low Power Implementation in Verilog.

 ## advanced encryption system algorithm
 A 5 minutes video for AES Rijndael Cipher algorithm explained as a Flash animation here